 Get your Inventory Templates delivered right to your inbox.

 Almost there: please enter your email below to gain instant access.

 Finished goods inventory refers to the number of products in stock available for customers to buy.
 Once a WIP is complete, it becomes part of the finished goods inventory.

 Finished goods undergo a markup, which means the price they’re sold at is higher than the items cost you.

 Markup amounts differ, but the average markup is around 50%, according to data from Freshbooks.

-MRO inventory refers to maintenance, repair, and operation supplies.
-These are materials and equipment used in the production process, but are not a part of the final product.
+Maintenance, repair, and operation supplies (MRO) are materials and equipment used in the production process but not a part of the final product.